-Democratic Republic of Congo: Kinshasa Urban Development and Resilience Project
+Democratic Republic of the Congo: Kinshasa Urban Development and Resilience Project

-This project supports disaster risk in-depth studies to be conducted in Kinshasa, in order to inform the preparation and implementation of the World Bank Project Kinshasa Urban Development and Resilience project (150 million US$), which will support the Government’s efforts by improving the living conditions of populations of selected poor and vulnerable neighborhoods of Kinshasa.
-Selected investments will be proofed to climate change and disaster risk, through the design of climate-proof infrastructures and the dissemination of good practices.
+The project informed the preparation and implementation of the World Bank Kinshasa Urban Development and Resilience project (150 million US$).
+The latter project supports with various investments the Government’s efforts to improve the living conditions of populations of selected poor and vulnerable neighbourhoods of Kinshasa.
+The ACP-EU NDRR project made sure these investments were climate-proof and good practices were disseminated.

 - Mainstreaming of disaster risk reduction (DRR)

 - Window 2

 - 02/2018 - 10/2021